Skip to content

 It’s a good idea to stop eating all of these foods, except on special occasions.
 It’s hard, we know!
 But nothing on this list is healthy food for diabetes.

-Rule #3: Watch your portion sizes
+Watch your portion sizes

 A portion is how much of a food you eat: how much you serve yourself.
 It’s really important to understand portion sizes so that you can eat the right amount of each food.
-We created a free Diabetes Food Guide that tells you which food to choose and how much of each you can eat at each meal – take a look at it here, or download it for free.
+We created a free Healthy Food Guide that tells you which food to choose and how much of each you can eat at each meal – take a look at it here, and download it for free.

 Always dish your food onto a plate!
 Don’t eat out of the bag or pick from a serving plate, because then you don’t know how much you’re actually eating.